A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Drive home full, happy, and already planning your next trip back.
 Most people do.

-Quick Reference: The Weekend at a Glance
+The Weekend at a Glance

 Friday